 Genetics

 Research shows a definite link between varicose veins and your family history.
-If your mother or aunt had them, for example, your chance of developing varicose veins is fifty per cent higher than someone without this condition in their genetic lineage.
-That’s because it’s possible to inherit weak vein valves in much the same way you inherit your eye colour or hair colour.
+If your mother or aunt had them, for example, your chance of developing varicose veins is 50% higher than someone without this condition in their genetic lineage.
+That’s because it’s possible to inherit weak vein valves in much the same way you inherit your eye colour.

 Age

 Not everyone develops varicose veins with age but it’s a risk factor.
-Daily wear and tear on your veins can weaken the valves that propel blood towards the heart.
-That’s why keeping a healthy weight and good eating habits can have a protective effect against varicose veins, even if you may have a family history of the disease.
+That’s because daily wear and tear on your veins can weaken the valves that propel blood towards the heart.
+Hence, it’s important to keep a healthy weight and good eating habits.
 For more on lifestyle changes which can help manage varicose veins: Non-Medical Options for Varicose Veins.

 Long periods of inactivity

 Whether you’re sitting or standing, staying in one position for extended time places an undue burden on your veins and forces your circulatory system work harder.
 If you work at a desk all day it’s a good idea to take breaks throughout the day and walk around.
-Similarly, if your job requires you to be on your feet all day, sitting down and putting your feet up can improve blood circulation.
+Similarly, if your job requires you to be on your feet all day (or you have a standing desk), sitting down and putting your feet up can improve blood circulation.

 Gender and pregnancy